-Is limiting population growth a pre-requisite for sustainable development, or is this argument misguided?
+Is limiting population growth a prerequisite for sustainable development?
 As the population grows, how can the world continue to meet the needs of each person while sustaining the earth’s resources?
 This paper introduces the idea of sustainable development as presented in UN conference documents, and examines the dangerous errors in countries’ attempts to limit their populations.
 This paper discusses earth’s greatest resource – human creativity – and why this is the most effective approach in tackling root causes of poverty and building truly sustainable development.

 What is reproductive health and does an international right to this exist?
 Reproductive health is a key theme in international human rights institutions, including the United Nations.
 However, inconsistencies in the interpretation of this term allows for ambiguity in the understanding of human rights.
 This paper presents the definition of reproductive health and associated terms according to international documents from treaties and conferences.
 Finally, this paper explains the proper understanding of reproductive health in international negotiations and why this is important.

 HIV/AIDS is a global epidemic often mired in politics and foreign aid.
 This paper examines the science of HIV transmission and presents a person-centered response, focusing on risk avoidance, treatment, care, and support.
-The paper explores the importance of locally developed intervention strategies and the success of antiretroviral therapy and other treatments in effectively reducing HIV transmission.
-The paper ends with an analysis of the successes and failures of large, international intervention strategies.
+The paper explores the importance of locally developed intervention strategies and the success of antiretroviral therapies (ARTs) and other treatments in effectively reducing HIV transmission.

 The Universal Declaration of Human Rights declares, “The family is the natural and fundamental group unit of society and is entitled to protection by society and the State.”
 No other institution is so universally recognized and so strongly affirmed.
 The World Youth Alliance Fact Sheet on the Family highlights what international and regional human rights treaties say about the family, parents, and children.